Car buyer guide: Tips for rejecting a car

 - The dealer is unlikely to meekly accept your rejection of the vehicle.
 A rejection will cost them thousands of pounds, so they will either want to fight you (and potentially force you to take them to Court) or offer you other incentives to keep the car.
 If you accept any such offers, you will almost certainly waive any further right to reject the vehicle.

 If you have a question about your rights when rejecting a car that has not been covered by this article, please ask us in the comments section.
+Please have a read through other people’s questions before posting yours, as we won’t keep repeating the same answers to the same questions over and over again.

 Disclaimer: Any opinions or views expressed in this article are the views of the author and should not be considered as professional legal opinion.
 Should you be in any doubt, always seek the advice of a qualified legal professional.